 The Centers shall also serve as TESDA-accredited Assessment Centers for acquired competencies in technical-vocational skills.
-Preference in admission, however, shall be given to the most disadvantaged citizens, including PWDs, and to the most economically depressed areas of Angeles City, Mabalacat City, and the Municipality of Magalang in the Province of Pampanga.
+Preference in admission shall be given to the most disadvantaged citizens, including PWDs, and to the most economically depressed areas of barangays Pasong Putik, Bagbag, and Sta.
+Monica in Novaliches, and the adjacent barangays and districts in the entire Quezon City with the highest percentage of disadvantaged and indigent citizens.

-The Centers shall, in coordination with the Department of Education (DepEd) and the TESDA, render relevant teachers' training assistance and curriculum design to the secondary schools offering technical-vocational livelihood (TVL) track under the K to 12 Program of the DepEd.
+The Centers shall, in coordination with the Department of Education (DepEd) and the TESDA, offer relevant teachers' training assistance and curriculum design to the secondary schools providing the technical-vocational livelihood (TVL) track under the K to 12 Program of the DepEd.

 SEC.
-4. Training Programs. - The Centers shall offer diverse short-term certificate courses and modular trainings in relevant technical-vocational skills and trades specialization to comply with employment standards in preferred market-driven labor opportunities, but shall likewise give premium efforts to skills specialization for local market employment requirements geared towards achieving the development of a robust inclusive economy within the host area and each of the adjacent localities and communities, in consultation with the Department of Labor and Employment (DOLE), Department of Trade and Industry (DTI), Department of Science and Technology (DOST), Department of the Interior and Local Government (DILG), National Economic and Development Authority (NEDA), business-industry partners, and such other relevant agencies, both local and international.
+4. Training Programs. - The Centers shall offer diverse short-term certificate courses and modular trainings in relevant technical-vocational skills and trades specialization to comply with employment standards in preferred and emerging market-driven labor opportunities, and shall likewise give premium efforts to skills specialization for local market employment requirements geared towards achieving the development of a robust inclusive economy within the host areas and each of the adjacent localities and communities, in consultation with the Department of Labor and

+Employment (DOLE), Department of Trade and Industry (DTI), Department of Science and Technology (DOST), Department of the such other relevant agencies, both local and international.